jWOL2f/Leap-Year/README.md

 # Leap-Year
-Figures out if the year you entered is a leap-year.
+//Figures out if the year you entered is a leap-year.

+import java.util.Scanner;

+public class Application {

+	}